Volunteer Now! Opportunities are available on Volunteer Match!

 Fall Creek Falls

 Every 2nd Saturday is Volunteer Day except in September and December.
 Activities are physical and vary from month to month.
 Meet park staff and the friends group at the Nature Center at 9 a.m.
 CT.
 Wear sturdy shoes and clothing that is appropriate for the weather forecasted.
 Bring water and work gloves.
-For more information on the specifics of the work days and to RSVP, contact Roland Creekmore at 931-946-7955 or firstname.lastname@example.org Snacks and lunch are provided so a head count is necessary.
+For more information on the specifics of the work days and to RSVP, contact the Nature Center at 423-881-5708 or firstname.lastname@example.org.
 In September the park hosts the Mountain Folk Festival and in December they host Christmas on the Mountain.
 Volunteers are always needed to make these events a success.
-Please contact the same person above if interested in being a volunteer at one or both of these events.
+Please contact the Nature Center if interested in being a volunteer at one or both of these events.

 Long Hunter State Park

 The first Saturday of each month is Park Clean-up Day.
 Organized by the Friends of Long Hunter, clean-up day is open to everyone.
 Participants should meet at the park office at 10 a.m.
 CT.
 Participants are also welcome to arrive earlier and attend the monthly Friends of Long Hunter meeting at 9 a.m.
 CT; the meeting will be a great opportunity to learn about all the exciting things happening at the park and with the Friends group.
-Thanks to Friends member Mike Panesi for organizing our cleanup days.
-For more info, contact Mike at email@example.com.
+For more info check out the Friends of Long Hunter State Park Facebook page or contact Mike at email@example.com.

 Pickett State Park

-Every 3rd Saturday is Volunteer Day except in March.
-The March volunteer work day will be held on March 24, 2012.
+Every 3rd Saturday of each month is Volunteer Day except in March.
 Participate in trail work, planting native species, litter clean up and other park projects.
 Meet park personnel and the Friends group at the park office at 9 a.m.
 CT.
 Work days generally last until 3 p.m.
 CT.
 Bring gloves, water, a sack lunch and snacks.
 Wear sturdy shoes and long pants.
 Sunscreen, insect repellant and a hat are also good to have.
 Feel free to work a few hours or stay the entire time.
 Call the park office if you have questions or need more information at 931-879-5821.